upeshp/MS3_EasyDinner/README.md

 -	The colour scheme will be influenced from the research detailed in the scope section above.
 -	The websites tend to use simple colour schemes, with green/teal often being used.
--	Green is associated with being peaceful and healthy, which is perfect for this site, so this colour will be used in my site for any main features [Source: CrazyEgg](https://www.crazyegg.com/blog/website-color-palettes/).
+-	Green is associated with being peaceful and healthy, which is perfect for this site, so this colour will be used in my site for any main features.
+[Source: CrazyEgg](https://www.crazyegg.com/blog/website-color-palettes/)
--	A clear, easy to read, friendly style of font was wanted, I decided on a combination of Open Sans/Roboto (Google Fonts) as I thought this matches these particular requirements.
+-	A clear, easy to read, friendly style of font was wanted, I decided on a combination of Open Sans/Roboto (Google Fonts) as I thought these fonts meet these particular requirements.

 <span id="Features"></span>